Debugger.godMode() – Hacking JVM Applications With the Debugger

 Back in the day, computer games were different.
-Not only have graphics and mechanics evolved since, but there’s also one characteristic that doesn’t seem very common in games today: nearly all of them had cheat codes.
+Not only have their graphics and mechanics evolved, but they also had one characteristic that doesn’t seem very common in games today: cheat codes.

 Cheat codes were sequences of keys that would give you something extraordinary, such as infinite ammo or the ability to walk through walls.
-The most common and powerful of them was ‘god mode’ – it made you invincible.
+The most common and powerful of them was “god mode”, which made you invincible.

 Screenshot of the marine from Doom with 'god mode' enabled

-This is what your character would look like when you entered IDDQD – the key combination for ‘god mode’ in Doom.
+This is what your character would look like in Doom when you punched in IDDQD – the key combination for god mode.
 In fact, this particular key sequence was so popular that it became a meme and gained popularity beyond the game itself.

-While ‘god mode’ is not as prevalent in games as it once was, and the era of the IDDQD meme seems to be fading, one might wonder if a contemporary equivalent exists.
-Personally, I have my own modern take on IDDQD.
+While god mode is not as prevalent in games as it once was, and the era of the IDDQD meme seems to be fading, one might wonder if a contemporary equivalent exists.
+Personally, I have my own modern take on IDDQD – the debugger.
 Though it’s not necessarily related to games, it does evoke the same sense of having superpowers.

 Space Invaders

-To illustrate my point, I’d like to bring in a fun scenario right here.
-Even if you aren’t familiar with Doom, you’ve most probably seen this even older game called Space Invaders.
+Here’s a fun little scenario to illustrate my point.
+Even if you aren’t familiar with Doom, you’ve probably seen this even older game called Space Invaders.
 Like Doom, its plot centers around the theme of fighting invaders in space.

-My friend and colleague, Eugene, has written an IntelliJ IDEA plugin, which lets you play this game right in the editor – a great way to spend some time while waiting for indexing to complete.
+My friend and colleague Eugene Nizienko has written an IntelliJ IDEA plugin that lets you play this game right in the editor – a great way to spend some time while waiting for indexing to finish.

 Space Invaders in IntelliJ IDEA's editor Space Invaders in IntelliJ IDEA's editor

 There’s no god mode in this game, but if we are very determined, can we add it ourselves?
-Let’s bring back the classic tradition of hacking programs with a debugger and find out!
+Let’s bring back the classic tradition of hacking programs with a debugger to find out!

 Info icon

 Be responsible!
 I got Eugene’s consent before tampering with his program.
-If you’re using the debugger on code that is not yours, make sure it’s ethical.
-Otherwise don’t do that.
+If you’re using the debugger on code that is not yours, make sure to do so ethically.
+Otherwise, just don’t do it.

 Get the tools ready